BuckarooBanzay/mtt/README.md

 # Example

-For a CI example with docker you can take a look at the code the `mtzip` mod:
+For a CI example with docker you can take a look at the code from the `mtzip` mod:

 Repository: https://github.com/BuckarooBanzay/mtzip